 How long should a fundraising letter be?

 A fundraising letter should be concise.
-One page is a great length, bu some stories take a little longer to tell.
+One page is a great length, but some stories take a little longer to tell.
 A good rule of thumb is to use exactly as many words to define the problem and ask donors to provide a solution—nothing more!
 You may also include extra materials (such as information about matching gifts, additional details about your organization, etc.) or additional lift pieces to your appeal.
 If you decide to make your fundraising letter longer than one page, be sure donors know what actions you want them to take by the end of the first page.

 How should you send a fundraising letter?

-Fundraising letters can be sent through a variety of channels, though some of the most effective ones are via email and direct mail.
+Fundraising letters can be sent through a variety of channels, though the more effective ones tend to be via email and direct mail.
 In order to personalize your outreach, make sure your fundraising letters are addressed to a specific individual, which is accomplished easily through email and direct mail.
 Don’t just write “Dear Donor” instead!

 Why are fundraising letters important?

 Fundraising letters are important because they give you an opportunity to demonstrate your financial needs, get donors involved with your cause, tell your emotional story, show donors why their gifts are important, and create a long-term relationship with your supporter.

 To get you started with your drafting, we’ve written some fundraising letter examples for different scenarios surrounding different types of campaigns.

-If you’re asking for donations, you’ll need to have a standard format that can be used as a baseline for all of your other donation request letters.
+If you’re asking for donations, you need to have a standard format that can be used as a baseline for all of your other fundraising letters.
 This letter should be: